5T33Z0/OC-Little-Translated/05. USB Fixes/README.md

 The workaround is to lift the USB port limit and use Hackitool to map 15 ports of your choice and export a custom `USBPorts.kext` and/or `SSDT` with port information.
 This method is for Intel Users only.
 AMD user have to do this manually

-To do so, follow the officiial Guide by Dortania: [USB Port Mapping with USBMap](https://dortania.github.io/OpenCore-Post-Install/usb/system-preparation.html).
+To do so, follow the official Guide by Dortania: [USB Port Mapping with USBMap](https://dortania.github.io/OpenCore-Post-Install/usb/system-preparation.html).
 Personally, I prefer [Hackintool](https://github.com/headkaze/Hackintool) for mapping USB Ports.
-There plenty of videos out there explaining how to do this.
+There are plenty of videos out there explaining how to do this.
 Here's one by TechNolli:

 https://www.youtube.com/watch?v=uww6Cizil_g